deidax/alx-low_level_programming/0x0B-malloc_free/README.md

 It is recommended to use Valgrind during development and testing to ensure proper memory management and prevent memory leaks.

 ---

-This README file provides a brief introduction to memory allocation concepts in C, the usage of `malloc` and `free` functions, the benefits of dynamic memory allocation, and the utilization of Valgrind for memory leak detection.
-It serves as a guide to assist developers in understanding and managing memory effectively in C